PaulBratslavsky/epic-next-strapi-5-update/blog-update/03-epic-next.md

 Yay, we are now getting our data from our Strapi API.

 If you don't see the changes, it is because Next.js is caching our old data.
-When we refactored our app and moved our data loading function to our `loaders.ts` file, we did not implement the `{ cache: "no-store" }` flag as we did in the previous article.

 ## Let's revisit Next.js Data Caching